VMock: Writing Resumes and Cover Letters

 The VMock platform will analyze your resume from EVERY possible angle and help you arrive at a perfect version of yourself!

-VMock, is a 24-7 online resume-review tool, that leverages data-science, machine learning, and natural language processing to provide instant personalized feedback on your resume based on criteria gathered from employers and global best practices.
+VMock is a 24/7 online resume-review tool that leverages data science, machine learning, and natural language processing to provide instant personalized feedback on your resume based on criteria gathered from employers and global best practices.
 VMock is designed to work with resumes from many different fields across various industries.

-How VMock Works?
+How Does VMock Work?

-Sign up on VMock using your UNA Portal username and password, upload (PDF only) or create a resume, and VMock will:
+Sign up on VMock using your UNA Portal username and password, upload (PDF only), or create a resume, and VMock will:

-• Provide you with resume guidelines based on your school template to ensure that you do not miss the fine details and establish a great first impression
+• Provide you with resume guidelines based on your school template to ensure that you do not miss the fine details and establish a great first impression.

-• Give you line-by-line suggestions to improve your resume content in view of your course and level of experience
+• Give you line-by-line suggestions to improve your resume content in view of your course and level of experience.

 You can also send a feedback request to your counselor via the Network Feedback module from within the platform.